Home > Chancellor's Scholars

 Chancellor Joe B. Wyatt initiated the Chancellor's Scholars Program in 1985 to recognize students with outstanding leadership, strength of character, academic achievement, and a deep-seated commitment to diversity and social justice.
 Chancellor's Scholars have worked to build strong high school communities by bridging gaps among economically, socially, and racially diverse groups and have demonstrated significant interest in issues of diversity education, tolerance, and social justice.
 Chancellor's Scholars are expected to build upon these earlier commitments through continued active engagement in academic and leadership opportunities at Vanderbilt.
 The program is funded with gifts from alumni, faculty, staff, students, corporations, and friends.

 Chancellor's Scholars receive full tuition, plus a one-time stipend to be used towards a summer of study abroad or research experience following sophomore or junior year.
 Vanderbilt will provide additional need-based financial aid to those Chancellor's Scholarship recipients whose demonstrated financial need exceeds the amount of full tuition.
 Scholarships are renewed each year as long as the recipient maintains at least a 3.0 GPA.
-Chancellor's Scholars are supported and guided throughout by the Office of Honor Scholarships and the Office of Dean of Students.

 Application and Selection